BitcoinSchema/go-1sat-ord/README.md

 )
 // utxos available to use for transaction fee, and source of the 1sat ordinal var utxos []*bitcoin.Utxo
+// inscriptionData used to create an inscription output script var inscriptionData ordinals.Ordinal
-// opReturn array to be inscribed. will be prefixed with ord inscription identifier "ord" var opReturn bitcoin.OpReturnData
+// (optional) opReturn array to be added after inscription var opReturn bitcoin.OpReturnData
-// a privat key in wif format for signing the utxos and funding the tx var purseWif string
+// a private key in wif format for signing the utxos and funding the tx var purseWif string
 // address to return remaining funds after fees and 1sat var changeAddress string
 // destination address - will recieve the 1sat ordinal
 var ordinalAddress string

-ordinals.Inscribe(utxos, opReturn, purseWif, changeAddress, ordinalAddress, signingAddress, signingKey) (inscription *Inscription, tx *bt.Tx, err error) {
+ordinals.Inscribe(utxos, inscriptionData, opReturn, purseWif, changeAddress, ordinalAddress, signingAddress, signingKey) (inscription *Inscription, tx *bt.Tx, err error) {

 }
 ```